ioBroker/ioBroker.js-controller/docs/en/dev/objectsschema.md

 * `common.singleton`          - adapter can be installed only once in whole system
 * `common.singletonHost`      - adapter can be installed only once on one host
 * `common.allowInit`          - [true/false] allow scheduled adapter start once after configuration changed and then by schedule
-* `common.config.width`       - default width for configuration dialog
+* `common.config.width`       - default width for configuration dialog (deprecated - valid only for admin2)
-* `common.config.height`      - default height for configuration dialog
+* `common.config.height`      - default height for configuration dialog (deprecated - valid only for admin2)
-* `common.config.minWidth`    - minimal width for configuration dialog
+* `common.config.minWidth`    - minimal width for configuration dialog (deprecated - valid only for admin2)
-* `common.config.minHeight`   - minimal height for configuration dialog
+* `common.config.minHeight`   - minimal height for configuration dialog (deprecated - valid only for admin2)
 * `common.os`                 - string or array of supported operation systems, e.g ["linux", "darwin"]
 * `common.stopBeforeUpdate`   - [true/false] if adapter must be stopped before update
 * `common.adminTab.singleton` - [true/false] if adapter has TAB for admin.
 Only one TAB for all instances will be shown.